The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 Zestylife Insurance is a trading name of Neilson Financial Services Limited.

-The data controller is Neilson Financial Services Limited who is authorised and regulated by the Financial Conduct Authority and entered on the Financial Services register www.fca.org.uk/firms/financial-services-register under reference 594926.
-Neilson Financial Services Limited.
-Registered in England and Wales.
-Number 07986483.
-Registered Office: 2 Windsor Dials, Arthur Road, Windsor, SL4 1RS.
-All products are arranged by Zestylife Insurance and issued, underwritten and administered by Scottish Friendly Assurance Society Limited who is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority and entered on the Financial Services Register under reference 110002.
+The data controller is Neilson Financial Services Limited who is authorised and regulated by the Financial Conduct Authority and entered on the Financial Services register under reference 594926.
+Neilson Financial Services Limited is registered in England and Wales under no. 07986483.
+Our registered address is 2 Windsor Dials, Arthur Road, Windsor, SL4 1RS.
+All products are arranged by Zestylife Insurance and issued, underwritten and administered by Scottish Friendly Assurance Society Limited (Scottish Friendly) who is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority and entered on the Financial Services Register under reference 110002.

 Data Protection Law